awaisrauf/salman-h-khan.github.io/index.md

 # News!

+* Our book titled `A Guide to CNNs for Computer Vision' has been published by Morgan & Claypool.
+[Feb'18]
 * One paper accepted in WACV 2018, Nevada, USA.
 [Feb'18]
 * One paper accepted in ICCV 2017, Venice, Italy.
 [Jul'17]
 * Our paper on cost-sensitive deep learning will appear in IEEE TNNLS.
 [Jul'17]